nhouse417/nhouse417/README.md

 - 💬 Ask me about anything
 - 😄 Pronouns: He/Him
 - ⚡ Fun facts: I love basketball and American football, love to exercise, and a recent F1 fan!
+- Projects include
+  - Facial Recognition using Python's OpenCV library, an Arduino UNO R3, and C Programming Language
+  - Casino Game using C++ Programming Language
+  - Simple JSON API using Python and Flask Library
+  - A Pedestrian Crossing Project using an Arduino UNO R3 and C Programming Language

 Connect with me: